libAtoms/QUIP/doc/install.rst

 Compilation Instructions
 ------------------------

-First try the quickstart below, which should work with most Linux systems (**TODO** what was the issue with Ubuntu installations?)
+First try the quickstart below, which should work with most Linux systems.
-On Mac systems, have a look at `Installing on Mac OS X with macports`_ first.
+For Mac systems, have a look at `Installing on Mac OS X with macports`_ first.

 Quick start
 ^^^^^^^^^^^